International Journal of Applied Dental Sciences

 How to cite this article:

-Mahendra Patait, Deepali Nipunge, Amol Thorat, Sameer Narkhede and Shrinivas Amberkar.
+Mahendra Patait, Deepali Nipunge, Amol Thorat, Sameer Narkhede, Shrinivas Amberkar.
 Diagnosis of osteoma of mandible with 3D cone beam CT.
-International Journal of Applied Dental Sciences.
-2017; 3(1): 68-70.
+Int J Appl Dent Sci 2017;3(1):68-70.